 Personal budgets: If you are eligible for social care funding you will be offered a Personal Budget and the option to buy the services you need instead of having them arranged for you.
-You may also be eligible for an Empower Card to help you to manage your budget.

 Private Sector: this includes private businesses and other commercial organisations.